populationgenomics/cpg-flow/README.md

   ![DAG](assets/newplot.png)

-  > The DAG plot generated from the pipeline definition is available in the logs via the job URL.
+  > To generate a plot of the DAG, `show_workflow = True` should be included in the config.
+The DAG plot generated from the pipeline definition is available in the logs via the job URL.
 To find the link to the plot, search the *Logs* section for the string: "**INFO - Link to the graph:**".

   There are some key considerations to take into account when designing the DAG: